Haiphong incident

 The Haiphong Incident or the Haiphong Massacre occurred on November 23, 1946, when the French cruiser and several avisos bombarded the Vietnamese coastal city of Haiphong, killing between 2,000 and 6,000 Vietnamese.
+On December 2, the city was completely seized by the French.
 The incident, also known as the Shelling of Haiphong, is thought of as the first armed clash in a series of events that would lead to the Battle of Hanoi on December 19, 1946, and with it the official outbreak of the First Indochina War.

 Background

 After World War II, the future of the Vietnamese territory was in question.
 After being under years of French colonial rule followed by Japanese rule during the war, Vietnam began to seek independence.
 Specifically, the Japanese renounced French claims to the Vietnamese territory on March 9, 1945, officially declaring Vietnam independent over France and under the control of Emperor Bảo Đại.
 This was counteracted by a rebellion on September 2, 1945, when Ho Chi Minh and his guerilla army declared the official birth of the Democratic Republic of Vietnam.
 Ho Chi Minh became the leader of the Vietnamese Communist Party, and demanded complete autonomy from Europe.

 The French disregarded these claims of autonomy and quickly moved to resettle Vietnam as a member for the French Union.
 However, complete colonization was no longer an option due to power dynamics in the west and on March 6, 1946, after receiving pressure from the western allies, Jean Sainteny, French Commissioner for Northern Indochina met with Ho Chi Minh in Hanoi and signed the Ho–Sainteny agreement.
 The agreement officially gave Vietnam independence as "a free state with its own government, parliament, army and finances, forming part of the Indochinese Federation and the French Union".
 Additionally, the treaty allowed for the French to have a military presence in Vietnam for the following five years.